 The Histopathology National Quality Improvement Programme won an award for Excellence in Healthcare Management at the Irish Medical Times Healthcare Awards which took place at the Shelbourne Hotel on Thursday, 5 November 2015.The judges commended the programme as a key initiative in enhancing patient safety which has received wide support from organisations within the healthcare sector.Read the full news story

 The presentations from the annual workshops are available below:

 The Histopathology National Quality Improvement Programme has developed an Information Governance Policy.

 This policy defines how data collected for the Programme is governed, processed, stored, accessed and reported on.

-All references to the National Quality Assurance Programme in Histopathology contained in these documents refer to the Histopathology National Quality Improvement Programme.
+All references to the National Quality Improvement Programme in Histopathology contained in these documents refer to the Histopathology National Quality Improvement Programme.

 If you have any questions about the Specialty Quality Improvement Programmes, please contact: